-Action 7.A.1.e.
-Continue to support the June Lake Trails Committee and Citizen's Advisory Committee (CAC) in community-based trails planning and development, including further development, refinement and implementation of the 2003 June Lake Trail Plan.

-Policy 7.A.2.
-Continue to work with developers to provide publicly-accessible indoor recreational facilities for activities such as racquet sports, basketball, volleyball, aerobics, swimming, and ice skating, and outdoor activities such as photography, fly fishing, natural sciences, astronomy, and others.

-Action 7.A.2.a.
-Work with developers during the specific plan process to promote the construction of recreational facilities, and/or contribute to the ongoing maintenance and operations of existing facilities.

-Action 7.A.2.b.
-When available, the County should pursue grants to help construct, maintain, and/or improve community indoor recreational facilities.

-Objective 7.B.
-Ensure that community recreation facilities and programs continue providing the services for which they were designed.

-Policy 7.B.1.
-Improve and maintain community recreation facilities and recreation programs on a regular basis.

-Action 7.B.1.a.
-Maintaining existing facilities should be a high priority, and program ongoing maintenance and operating costs into the development of new facilities.

-Action 7.B.1.b.
-The County shall work with the community, other agencies and developers to maintain and improve park sites.

-Action 7.B.1.c.
-The County, shall work with the community or other groups to operate and maintain parks.
-This program should include public education and neighborhood watch programs to minimize vandalism and litter.
-In addition, cooperative efforts should be used to establish pilot recreational programs.

-Policy 7.B.2.
-The County shall periodically review the recreational needs of the community and amend the Area Plan accordingly.

-Action 7.B.2.a.
-The June Lake Citizens Advisory Committee or other community body shall work with the County to study and adjust, if necessary, recreational planning policies to reflect the needs of the community.

-Objective 7.C.
-Locate and design community parks to minimize their effects on surrounding land uses.

-Policy 7.C.1.
+- recreational facilities.
+Action 1.8: Parks should be designed and located to meet the needs of all residents including the young, elderly and those with. - Action 19.A.1.g.
+Continue to support the June Lake Trails Committee and Citizens Advisory Committee (CAC) in community-based trails planning and development, including further development, refinement and implementation of the 2003 June Lake Trail Plan. - Policy 19.A.2.
+Continue to work with developers to provide publicly accessible indoor recreational facilities for activities such as racquet sports, basketball, volleyball, aerobics, swimming, and ice skating, and outdoor activities such as photography, fly fishing, natural sciences, astronomy, and others. - Action 19.A.2.a.
+Work with developers during the specific plan process to promote the construction of recreational facilities, and/or contribute to the ongoing maintenance and operations of existing facilities. - Action 19.A.2.b.
+When available, the County should pursue grants to help construct, maintain, and/or improve community indoor recreational facilities. - Objective 19.B.
+Ensure that community recreation facilities and programs continue providing the services for which they were designed. - Policy 19.B.1.
+Improve and maintain community recreation facilities and recreation programs on a regular basis. - Action 19.B.1.a.
+Maintain existing facilities as a high priority, and program ongoing maintenance and operating costs into the development of new facilities. - Action 19.B.1.b.
+The County shall work with the community, other agencies and developers to maintain and improve park sites. - Action 19.B.1.c.
+The County shall work with the community or other groups to operate and maintain parks.
+This program should include public education and neighborhoodwatch programs to minimize vandalism and litter.
+In addition, cooperative efforts should be used to establish pilot recreational programs. - Policy 19.B.2.
+The County shall periodically review the recreational needs of the community and amend the Area Plan accordingly. - Action 19.B.2.a.
+The June Lake Citizens Advisory Committee or other community body shall work with the County to study and adjust, if necessary, recreational planning policies to reflect the needs of the community. - Objective 19.C.
+Locate and design community parks to minimize their effects on surrounding land uses. - Policy 19.C.1.
 Minimize incompatibilities between recreational uses and surrounding neighboring uses.

-Action 7.C.1.a.
-Provide adequate buffer zones around community parks to mitigate impacts, such as noise, on surrounding uses.

-Action 7.C.1.b.
-Minimize the use of outdoor lights and ensure compliance with the Dark Sky Ordinance.

-Action 7.C.1.c.
-Design parks to have adequate view corridors to provide an unobstructed view of the park site and facilitate public safety and compliance with park regulations.

-Policy 7.C.2.
-Locate and design parks to serve both neighborhoods and the entire community.

-Action 7.C.2.a.
-Parks should be centrally located to strategically serve areas within a half-mile radius for neighborhood-scaled parks and two-miles for community-scaled parks.

-Action 7.C.2.b.
-Access should be off SR 158 or other major roadways, ample parking should be available, and the site should be accessible by foot, bike, and automobile.
+- Action 19.C.1.a.
+Provide adequate buffer zones around community parks to mitigate impacts such as noise on surrounding uses. - Action 19.C.1.b.
+Minimize the use of outdoor lights and ensure compliance with the Dark Sky Regulations. - Action 19.C.1.c.
+Design parks to have adequate view corridors to provide an unobstructed view of the park site and facilitate public safety and compliance with park regulations. - Policy 19.C.2.
+Locate and design parks to serve neighborhoods and the entire community. - Action 19.C.2.a.
+Parks should be centrally located to strategically serve areas within a half-mile radius for neighborhood-scaled parks and two-miles for community-scaled parks. - Action 19.C.2.b.
+Access should be off SR 158 or other major roadways, ample parking should be available, and the site should be accessible by foot, bike, and automobile. - Action 19.C.2.c.

-Action 7.C.2.c.
 Scenic views, existing vegetation, and waterways should be utilized to enhance the park while minimizing environmental impacts.

-TOURISM
+Tourism

-Goal 8.
-Expand and strengthen June Lake's tourist-orientation economy by stimulating the development of year-round recreational facilities and attracting and retaining a diversity of businesses, while protecting June Lake's scenic and natural resource values, and unique character.
+GOAL 20.
+Expand and strengthen June Lake's tourist-oriented economy by stimulating the development of year-round recreational facilities and attracting and retaining a diversity of businesses, while protecting June Lake's scenic and natural resource values, and unique character.